Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{Telerobots}

-During a quarantine time, telerobots operated remotely by a human can allow remote diagnosis, surgeries, and treatments for the patients while there is no human interaction during the process.
-For example, a nurse can measure patients' temperatures without having interactions with them by using these robots and their mobile manipulators, which helps move the robot.
-These robots can sterilize the place that had interactions with patients.
-A real-time example of this device is the daVinci surgical robots which are operated by a physician while the patient is in the safe isolation of plastic sheeting.
+Telerobots are usually operated remotely by a human and can provide different services such as remote diagnosis, remote surgeries, and remote treatments for the patients while there is no human interaction during the process \cite{avgousti2016medical}.
+For example, a nurse can measure patients' temperatures without having interactions with them by using these robots.
+Another example is daVinci surgical robot, which is operated by a surgeon while the patient is in the safe isolation of plastic sheeting.
+This helps to prevent infections by performing surgeries remotely \cite{tavakoli2020robotics, yang2020keep}.
 Fig. \ref{image:telerobot} shows the actual daVinci telerobot.
-This helps to prevent infections by remotely doing surgeries \cite{tavakoli2020robotics, yang2020keep}.